The Finger Lakes region is the East Coast’s best-kept secret. Find here the top things to do in the Finger Lakes.

 What Are The Finger Lakes?

-The Finger Lakes is a well-known destination in western Upstate New York known for its abundant waterfalls and excellent wine.
+The Finger Lakes is a well-known western Upstate New York destination known for its abundant waterfalls and excellent wine.

 The region gets its name from 11 glacial lakes that almost look like fingers reaching down into New York state from Canada.